Diordnas/1521_24T1_W11A/wk1/Wk1_Slides.md

 Assuming we still want `get_num_ptr` to return a pointer, how can we fix this code?

-How does fixing this code effect each variable's location in memory?
+How does fixing this code affect each variable's location in memory?

 ---